Cerence Inc. (CRNC): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The company established its headquarters in Burlington, Massachusetts, USA, leveraging the existing infrastructure and talent pool from its time as a division within Nuance.
+The company established its headquarters in Burlington, Massachusetts, USA.
+This location leveraged the existing operational and talent base from its time as a division within Nuance Communications.

 Founding team members